Alastrantia/scratch-remixtree/README.md

     just try it, you'll see for yourself
 -o, --ouput:
-    probably the most important flag, specify where the tree should be saved
+    probably the most important flag, specify where the tree should be saved -c, --color:
+    enable color coding by depth (disabled by default), will use rich color formatting
 ```

 ## Example Output